uhlik/bpy/README.md

 * `Default Color` - Default color to be used upon loading PLY to cache when vertex colors are missing
 * `Normal Color` - Display color for vertex normals
+* `Shuffle Points` - Shuffle points upon loading, display percentage is more useable if points are shuffled, disabled if you plan to export ply and you need to keep point order
 * `Convert 16bit Colors` - Convert 16bit colors to 8bit, applied when Red channel has 'uint16' dtype
 * `Gamma Correct 16bit Colors` - When 16bit colors are encountered apply gamma as 'c ** (1 / 2.2)'

 ### Changelog:

+* 0.9.6 ply exporting now uses original or viewport data
 * 0.9.5 simplify and remove color filters
 * 0.9.4 export ply
 * 0.9.3 conversion to instancer